 Continue from the museum to the right and then left again into the Breestraat.
 The corner building you pass is our former theater (Speeltheater), where we created and performed performances for 30 years and which, just like the cheese, went all over the world.

-In the Breestraat you pass a number of beautiful buildings on the right until you reach the corner building, where you turn right.
+In the Breestraat you will pass a number of beautiful buildings on the right until you reach the corner building, where you turn right.
 This building is the oldest wooden house in Edam.
 Are you hungry?
-A little further is Gorter bakery, a good bakery.
+A little further is the Gorter bakery, a good bakery.

 Now walk to the exit of the Cemetery and then left again to the main entrance.
-The opening times are in April to September 2 to 5, and from October to March until 4 o'clock.
+The opening times are from April to September 2 to 5, and from October to March until 4 o'clock.
 But pay attention!
-Check the website for current opening times, because there may be a service or something else.
+Check the website for the current opening times, because there may be a service or something else.
 The monumental hall church is one of the top 100 national monuments in the Netherlands.
 She is renowned for her 32 stained glass windows (1602-1627), her beautiful organ and a beautiful Librije.

 After visiting the church, go out through the main entrance and to the right, then cross the wooden bridge on the left and again on the left onto the Brouwersgracht.
 You pass the courtyard of the Proveniershuis (here popularly called De Proeve).
 The gardens are maintained by a number of residents.
 The poor elderly no longer live there, as in the past, but nowadays it is mainly inhabited by older single ladies.
 The cottages are tiny, but beautiful.

 Cross the first bridge on the left and continue until the Kaasmarkt.
 There you will see the former Waag, where the cheeses used to be weighed and traded.
 Now there is still a small market on Wednesdays, where you can buy fish, fresh vegetables and good quality cheese at reasonable prices.
-Or there is, in the summer, a touristic 'Cheese Market', where the cheese weighing and trade is reenacted for throngs of tourists brought in by busses, while there is busy filming with mobile phones to capture the 'authentic' Edam.
+Or there is, in the summer, a touristic 'Cheese Market', where the cheese weighing and trade is reenacted for throngs of tourists brought in by buses, while there is busy filming with mobile phones to capture the 'authentic' Edam.
 For each his own.

 From the Kaasmarkt you turn right into the Prinsenstraat.
 To the left is Visser's vegetable and natural store.
 Note: closed on Mondays.
 I suggest we skip the tourist center with the cheese shops.
 (You can always decide to take this with you later).
 Instead, we turn right at the (beautiful) cooking shop De Leuk Keuken, into Kleine Kerkstraat, which turns into Lingerzijde after the bend.